Public And Private Goods, Natural Resources and Monopolies

 • prevention of contagion, conflagration, flood

-• anti-poverty safety net (assuming most people favor charity)
+• anti-poverty safety net (if most people favor charity)